Apple iPad Pro 10.5 (2017) prices and specs

 The Apple iPad Pro 10.5 (2017) was released on June 2017.

-The Apple iPad Pro 10.5 (2017) has a very good for tablets 12 megapixel rear camera that can capture photos of a good quality.
-The tab's 7 (f/2.2 megapixel front camera is rather good for tablets.
-It can be useful in the case of a sudden need to make selfie.
+The iPad Pro 10.5 (2017) has a rather good for tablets 12 megapixel rear camera that can capture pictures of a good quality.
+The tablet's 7 (f/2.2 megapixel front camera is rather good for tablets.
+It can be useful for video chatting.
 The iPad Pro 10.5 (2017) supports 2g, 3g, 4g bands and has Wi-Fi.
 Also the tab has a Bluetooth 4.2 which means that you'll be able to use Bluetooth headphones for listening music for example.

 Internal Storage & RAM